 Expected Learning Outcomes

-- A nuanced understanding of trauma and its operations in literary writing.
+- Gain a nuanced understanding of trauma and its operations in literary writing

-- Increased clarity around the challenges and responsibilities of writing trauma.
+- Gain increased clarity around the challenges and responsibilities of writing trauma

-- The production of new writing that demonstrates an engagement with traumatic affect.
+- Produce new writing that demonstrates an engagement with traumatic affect.

 - You can complete the lesson material in your own time.

-‘Meera Atkinson’s comments and the work she set was thought provoking and inspired a curiosity to delve deeper into the subject material.’ – Geetha
+‘Meera Atkinson’s comments and the work she set was thought provoking and inspired a curiosity to delve deeper into the subject material.’ — Geetha, 2022

 More from Writing NSW